anthony-walker/euler1D/README.md

 This repository contains python files to solve the Euler's equations numerically
 using RK2 in time and a 5 point finite volume method in space.
 Currently, it is
 set up to solve a staple problem (the sod shocktube).
 The analytical solution of
-this problem is included and validated with a solution from PyPi to compare to
+this problem is included in two forms.
+One from sodShock.py and another in the shocktubecalc module.
-the numerical solution.

 ## Files
 The main files used in this implementation of euler1D is